rick-de-water/Lingo/README.md

  * It assumes that every `CharT` is a code point, making it very difficult to work with multibyte/multiunit code points.
  * It generally has no information about the code page used. `char` could be ascii, utf8, iso 8859-7, or anything really.
 And while the standard is adding `char8_t`, `char16_t` and `char32_t` for unicode, it really only knows that it is a form of UTF, but has no idea how actually encode, decode or transform the data.

-To solve this problem, the library adds a new string type:
+To solve this problem, Lingo adds a new string type:
 ```c++
 namespace lingo
 {